LWOP Affects Thousands of People in Massachusetts

 According to Columbia University’s Center for Justice, a LWOP population has “higher rates of chronic and communicable diseases, greater risk of mental illness, dementia, and other cognitive impairments.”

+According to the Sentencing Project Mass Incarceration Report from January 2023, people age out of crime, and criminal careers typically end within 10 years.
 In no case, does an “increase in crime or in the murder rate” correlate with increases in the use of LWOP per research by the Criminal Justice Policy Coalition and the Norfolk Lifers’ Group in MA.

 Crime Survivors Speak – The first ever national survey on victims’ views on safety and justice.